biotorrents/gazelle/README.md

 ## Minor Changes

-* When a torrent is trumped, the new torrent is made freeleech to users who snatched the old torrent for a few days
+* When a torrent is trumped, the new torrent is made freeleech to users who snatched the old torrent for a few days.
+* Sends headers to tell cloudflare to use HTTP/2 Server Push for most resources.
 * An attempt has been made to support magnet links.
 This has shown partial success.
 * This codebase is expected to run over https only.